ozcangul/aspnet-docs/aspnet/data/ef-mvc/crud.rst

 Update the Create page
 ----------------------

-In `Controllers\StudentController.cs`, replace the HttpPost Create action method with the following code to add a try-catch block and remove ID from the Bind attribute for the scaffolded method:
+In *StudentController.cs*, replace the HttpPost Create action method with the following code to add a try-catch block and remove ID from the Bind attribute for the scaffolded method:

 .. literalinclude::  intro/samples/cu/Controllers/StudentsController.cs
   :language: c#
   :start-after: #region snippet_Create
   :end-before:  #endregion
-  :emphasize-lines: 3,5-6,12-18
+  :emphasize-lines: 4,6-7,14-21

 This code adds the Student entity created by the ASP.NET MVC model binder to the Students entity set and then saves the changes to the database.
 (Model binder refers to the ASP.NET MVC functionality that makes it easier for you to work with data submitted by a form; a model binder converts posted form values to CLR types and passes them to the action method in parameters.
 In this case, the model binder instantiates a Student entity for you using property values from the Form collection.)